nestjs/docs.nestjs.com/content/recipes/swagger.md

 }
 ```

-To specify a return model for the requests, one has to create a class and annotate all properties with the `@ApiProperty()` decorator.
+To specify a return model for a request, we must create a class and annotate all properties with the `@ApiProperty()` decorator.

 ```typescript
 export class Cat {